duncanmwanik/MyMorningArduino/README.md

 You can also explore more from the following tutorial :link:[How to Use FTDI Programmer to upload Code](https://www.youtube.com/watch?v=JYchUapoqzc)

 ## Debugging
-To see the serial data as sent or received from either of the boards we can use the FTDI programmer or any USB to TTL converter so that you can have access to a serial port.
-Check out the headers on the board for uart communications
+Open the `Serial Monitor` to see the serial data as sent or received from either of the boards using the FTDI programmer or any USB to TTL converter so that you can have access to a serial port.
+Check out the headers on the board for uart communications.

-## Operation of desk lamp
+## Operation
-- Press on/off button to turn the lamp on or off
-- Color button is used to select between 3 color modes: warm , neutral and cool white
-- Brightness up is used to increase brightness of the led from 10% to 100%
-- Brightness down button is used to decrease brightness down up to 10%
+- Once the code is uploaded, open MyMorning app and turn on bluetooth.
+- Go to `Devices` tab and pair your device.
+- This will sync time from your phone to the device.
+You can also set time in `main.ino` in `setupTime()`.
+- Create an alarm as desired. maybe a minute away.
+- When the alarm rings and the motor vibrates, a single button press will snooze the alarm while a long press will stop the alarm.
+- On snoozing, the alarm will vibrate again after the snooze time.

+# To implement:
+- battery monitoring
+- esp32-sleep
+- choose vibration patterns

 # END